Zameer Choudrey, Baron Choudrey: Philanthropy

 In 1987, Choudrey was a founding Trustee of Bestway Foundation – a charitable trust of the Bestway Group that works exclusively in the health and education sectors.

 In 1997 Bestway Foundation Pakistan was established and he was appointed Chairman of Bestway Foundation Pakistan.

 Between 2008 and 2010 he served as Chairman of NGBF Trading Limited – the trading arm of GroceryAid.

 In April 2009 he joined the Board of Trustees of Crimestoppers UK.

-Between March 2010 and April 2019, he served as a trustee of GroceryAid - the trade industry's flagship charity.
+Between March 2010 and April 2019, Choudrey served as a trustee of GroceryAid - the trade industry's flagship charity.

 In May 2010, he was appointed as Deputy chairman of the Pakistan Britain Trade & Investment Forum.

 He became a member of HRH Prince of Wales Pakistan Recovery Fund International Leadership Team in 2011.

-In April 2013 he was invited by the British Asian Trust to join their UK Advisory Council.
+In April 2013 Choudrey was invited by the British Asian Trust to join their UK Advisory Council.

 In January 2018 he was appointed UK Chair of the British Asian Trust's Advisory Council.

 In June 2019, Choudrey joined the Commonwealth Enterprise & Investment Council's Advisory Council.

 Politics

 Choudrey is a long-standing supporter and donor to the UK Conservative Party, and in August 2013 was appointed the co-chairman of the Conservative Friends of Pakistan.

-He made his maiden speech in the House of Lords on the 29th of January 2020; when he participated in the House of Lords debate on the Sutton Trust's Mobility Manifesto, published in November 2019, and the recommendations of the Social Mobility Commission's 2019 State of the Nation report.
+He made his maiden speech in the House of Lords on 29 January 2020; when he participated in the House of Lords debate on the Sutton Trust's Mobility Manifesto, published in November 2019, and the recommendations of the Social Mobility Commission's 2019 State of the Nation report.

 In June 2020, during the House of Lords debate - the economic lessons learned from the COVID-19 pandemic and the measures necessary to repair the UK economy - he asked if the Government intended to expand the life insurance scheme to the SME sector, and specifically to BAME individuals employed in the SME sector who have been defined as key workers but are not covered by the current scheme.

-In May 2021 - whilst participating in the debate on Her Majesty the Queen's Speech, he highlighted the issues being faced by community pharmacists.
+In May 2021, whilst participating in the debate on Her Majesty the Queen's Speech, he highlighted the issues being faced by community pharmacists.